ianh/owl/doc/grammar-reference.md

 The keywords that begin and end a guard bracket are called the *begin keyword* and the *end keyword*.
 A keyword used in a normal pattern can't be used as a begin or end keyword.
 A begin keyword also can't be used as an end keyword (or vice versa).

+The simplest kind of rule represents a single pattern: `rule-name = pattern`.

 ## named choices

 A rule with named choices has the form